EDCD/EDDN/docs/Running-this-software.md

 1. Gateway - this is where senders connect to upload messages.
 It performs schema validation and then passes the messages on to both the Monitor and the Relay (they connect and perform zeromq subscription).
+This requires port `4430` to make it past any firewall, NAT etc and to the Gateway process.
+   However, the actual Gateway *process* listens on port `8081` and the reverse proxy setup forwards port `4430` traffic to this.

 1. Monitor - this gathers statistics about the messages, such as the sending software name and version.
+This requires port `9091` to make it past any firewall, NAT etc, and to the Monitor process.

 1. Relay - this is where listeners connect in order to be sent messages that have passed the schema and duplicate checks.
+This requires ports 9500 and `9090` to make it past any firewall, NAT etc, and to the Relay process.

+There also port `8500` which is used purely over localhost for the communication from the Gateway to the Relay and Monitor.

 As the code currently (2021-05-16) stands it MUST run on a standalone host such that everything is served relative to the path root, not a path prefix.